filetrust/glasswall-sdk-site/docs/2-glasswall_core/artifacts/core_engine_product_description.md

 #### **6.1.1 Supported File Sizes**

-Glasswall provides a 64-bit version of a Dynamic-link Library (.DLL) for windows and/or a Shared Object (.SO) for Linux operating systems that can analyse and protect files **up to the size of 2GB** provided that other internal limits (such as recursion depth) are satisfied.
+Glasswall provides a 64-bit version of a Dynamic-link Library (.dll) for windows and/or a Shared Object (.so) for Linux operating systems that can analyse and protect files **up to the size of 2GB** provided that other internal limits (such as recursion depth) are satisfied.

  ### **6.2 Portable Document Format**

-#### 6.2.1 Processing Specific to PDF in Protect Mode
+#### **6.2.1 Processing Specific to PDF in Protect Mode**

 PDF is the only file type that allows for an optional watermark to be added to the regenerated file.
 The watermark is a maximum of 20 (ASCII)